 |Quantitative and Financial Performance Metrics for Global Supply Chain Management|

-A minimum of 30 credits is required for a General MBA and 36 credits is required for a General MBA with an emphasis.
+A minimum of 30 credits is required for a General MBA, and a minimum of 36 credits is required for a General MBA with an emphasis.
 Additional credits are required for students who need to take foundation courses.

 Program Student Learning Outcomes